Activity note: Hotel check-in 4:00 p.m. Rooms may be available earlier; if not, check in after Orientation.

 Breakfast: On your own to enjoy what you like.
 This concludes our program.

 Morning: Congratulations!
 You are among the very special people who can now list coming to Mardi Gras in New Orleans with Road Scholar as one of the best experiences of a lifetime!
 One last thing: all that stuff you caught, that you jammed in your suitcases and carry-ons, can be distributed to all your envious friends and relatives.
 “Laissez les bons temps rouler!”
+If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
+Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!